Summary

 Activities

-Together with ASEAN Dialogue Partners, other international partners from governments, NGOs, private sectors and academia, the ASCCE along with the ACCP have conducted more than 30 programmes to date.
+Together with ASEAN Dialogue Partners, international partners from governments, NGOs, private sectors and academia, the ASCCE along with the ACCP conducted more than 30 programmes to date.
 The latter have reached over 900 senior government officials from ASEAN and beyond.
-Within these, it is worth mentioning the various Cybersecurity Strategy related programmes for ASEAN Member States in partnership with ASEAN Dialogue Partners and stakeholders such as Microsoft and the Lee Kwan Yew School of Public Policy.
+Within these, various Cybersecurity Strategy related programmes for ASEAN Member States in partnership with ASEAN Dialogue Partners and stakeholders such as Microsoft and the Lee Kwan Yew School of Public Policy have taken place.
+Other initiatives under the ASCCE include workshops as part of the ASEAN Regional Forum with a focus on Confidence Building Measures (CBMs) in supporting CERTs and the protection of ICT enabled Critical Infrastructure.

 The Cybil project repository is being continuously updated, and the information it contains is either publicly available, or consent for publication was given by the owner.
 Please contact the portal manager with any additional information or corrections.
 Whilst every reasonable effort is made to keep the content of this inventory accurate and up to date, no warranty or representation of any kind, express or implied, is made in relation to the accuracy, completeness or adequacy of the information contained in these pages.